 Opportunity Suggestions for a Sustainable Protein Diet.

-• Shop local, use the seasonal items -Reduces transportation emissions.
+- Shop local, use the seasonal items – this reduces transportation emissions.

 The change of just one small sentimental aspect of your food preferences will impact the Earth and your health in an insanely huge way.